-Grant invoicing to the Council shall be performed according to the schedule outlined in thethe grant agreement/contract.
+Grant invoicing to the Council shall be performed according to the grant agreement/contract.
 All invoices will be supported with appropriate documentation that may include a copy of contracts, draw requests, vendor invoices, receipts, labor reports or timesheets, proof of payment to the vendor and any other information requested by Council.
 Proof of payment of expenditures may include a copy of a credit card receipt, receipt showing cash payment, cancelled checks, bank statements, or other proof that complies with federal and state audit standards.
 This documentation shall be kept organized as an invoice packet and kept according to required timelines and for audit purposes.

 NOTE: Invoices for reimbursement are expected to be submitted no more than monthly and no less than semi-annually unless otherwise noted by Council.

-See Appendix 4 - Transaction Process Flow Chart for a conceptual diagram of transactions.
-Accounting and Financial Management Policy for transaction process flow chart.
+See Accounting and Financial Management Policy for transaction process flow chart.